mrgt/MongeAmpere/README.md

 # For old systems with gcc < 4.8.1

-Check the instructions on the [Standalone-Installation](https://github.com/Homebrew/linuxbrew/wiki/Standalone-Installation) website.
+To use the linuxbrew compiler chain instead of the old one installed on your machine, check the instructions on the [Standalone-Installation](https://github.com/Homebrew/linuxbrew/wiki/Standalone-Installation) website.
-It allows you to use the linuxbrew compiler chain instead of the old one installed on your machine For more information about how to use linuxbrew and how to correct possible errors, check [linuxbrew](https://github.com/Homebrew/linuxbrew/) website.
+For more information about how to use linuxbrew and how to correct possible errors, check [linuxbrew](https://github.com/Homebrew/linuxbrew/) website.